 Antisense DNA therapeutics is the field of designing short DNA sequences that are complementary to a mRNA for a protein of interest with the intention of inhibiting the production of the targeted protein.
 The DNA will find the matching RNA and form a complex.
 The complexed RNA will not have access to the protein-making machinery, which prevents the cell from translating it into a protein.
 Thus, protein production is turned off and levels of the targeted protein are reduced in the cell.
 This gene-specific process of controlling protein expression has led to great interest in using antisense DNA to shut off the production of proteins involved in disease.
 Antisense therapeutics have been in development for over 20 years.
-However, challenges to antisense therapeutic potential.
+However, challenges to antisense therapeutics, such as instability of antisense drugs inside of the body and inefficient delivery of antisense to disease cells, have thawed antisense therapeutic potential.